This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are

 Your lawyer will also understand that although the state caps non-economic damages in medical malpractice cases at $500,000, there can be exceptions.
 These types of damages are for things like loss of independence and pain and suffering.

-In Massachusetts, you are required to go before a tribunal before you can file a medical malpractice case.
+In Massachusetts, you must go before a tribunal before you can file a medical malpractice case.
 If the tribunal doesn’t believe you have enough evidence, you will have to pay a $6,000 fee to file a lawsuit against the defendants.

 Massachusetts Disability Rights

 The Individuals with Disabilities Education Act is a federal law that requires schools to provide all children with equal opportunities.
-To the greatest extent possible, your child’s education must match that of any other child.
+Your child’s education must match that of any other child to the greatest extent possible.

-The definition of what it means to be disabled is broader, so even if your child doesn’t look disabled, he or she can still be considered under the state laws.
+The definition of what it means to be disabled is broader, so even if your child doesn’t look disabled, they can still be considered under the state laws.
 And the right Massachusetts cerebral palsy lawyer will help you fight for those rights.

 Massachusetts Cerebral Palsy Cases

 Lawyers have been helping families win their cases for decades in Massachusetts.
 One example from 2005 illustrates just how much the right lawyer can help a family provide for their child’s care.

 When the boy was born, the doctor failed to respond adequately to signs of his fetal distress.
-The mother was admitted to Saints Memorial Medical Center in the evening and underwent two tests that showed the fetus was in distress.
+In the evening, the mother was admitted to Saints Memorial Medical Center and underwent two tests that showed the fetus was in distress.

 Cases like this one illustrate just how important it is for families to rely on the guidance of a Massachusetts cerebral palsy lawyer.
 The family had to go up against a big medical center and its legal team.
 Winning in such cases is challenging without the right lawyer.

 When you feel legal action is needed on behalf of your child’s fight for justice, rely on the best lawyer who understands the state’s laws.